ChristineHarris/Wine-Quality-Classification/README.md

 ## Exploratory Data Analysis

-Looking at the summary statistics for each variable in both data sets separately, it's clear that there are some significant differences in the physicochemical properties between red and white wines.
-As such, we create separate classification models for red and white wine.
+Looking at the summary statistics for the variables in both data sets, it's clear that there are some significant differences in the physicochemical properties between red and white wines.
+For example, white wines typically contain much higher amounts of residual sugar than red wines.
+As such, separate classification models will be built for red and white wine.

 ![](/images/summary_statistics.PNG)